OSIPI/osipi.github.io/_taskforces/task-force-6-1.md

 ---
 permalink: "/task-force-6-1/"

-title: "OSIPI Task Force 6.1: Challenges"
+title: "OSIPI Task Force 6.1: ASL Challenges"
-aims: Develop and implement challenges involving perfusion imaging analysis
+aims: Develop and implement challenges involving ASL perfusion imaging analysis
 description: |
   Task force 6.1 will develop challenges using that can act as broadly recognised benchmarks for perfusion software.
 This will include the development of metrics that quantify the performance of a perfusion analysis tool (eg. bias and precision on DROs, agreement with reference methods in-vivo, reproducibility on in-vivo data, processing time, etc).
   The challenges will use data collected by OSIPI and will be applied to the software tools listed in OSIPI in order to establish a set of benchmarks.